310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 But he is an old friend.
 If danger befalls him, then I cannot sit by and watch.
 However, from the way I see it, what is happening at the moment is a *good* sign.

-That child, bound by the circumstances of his home, and by the customs of this land… He is doing all of that on his own will—for his own selfish reasons.
+That child, bound by the circumstances of his home, and by the customs of this land…

+He is currently moving according to his own will — for his own selfish reasons.
 I would rather support him.

 We should let him do as he pleases.
-After all, he's far too kind—so much that he always prioritizes making others happy.
+After all, he is far too kind — so much that he always prioritizes making others happy.

-But the modern age would not accept living a life like that of a sacrificial lamb.
+But in this modern age, one would not accept living a life like that of a sacrificial lamb.
 {% endbubble %}

 {% bubble Madara %}